-For businesses improving their organizations customer experience is a high priority.
+For businesses improving their organization’s customer experience is a high priority.

 Additionally, 40% of surveyed business leaders say that improving their organization’s customer experience (CX) is a high priority, ahead of initiatives like improving products and differentiation and reducing costs.

-Despite the growth of customer service via chat and email, dialling a phone number is sometimes the best option for clients to make initial contact, resolve issues, and receive customer support.
+Despite the growth of customer service via chat and email, dialing a phone number is sometimes the best option for clients to make initial contact, resolve issues, and receive customer support.
 Whilst for some use-cases such as the university clearing process, it’s the norm.